Composition of blood PDF

 Blood Volume in Man

-▪ The amount of blood in the body of a healthy adult male (5 feet in height and 70 kg weight) is about 5000 ml or 5 liters, while in a female it is 4.5 liter.
+▪ The amount of blood in the body of a healthy adult male (5 feet in height and 70 kg weight) is about 5000 ml or 5 litres, while in a female it is 4.5 litres.

 Chemical Composition of Blood